 Here’s a tip for designers of F&I software.
-The way to win a feature-function debate is to challenge the other guy’s understanding of the process – “when, exactly, is the dealer going to do that?”
+The way to win a feature-function debate is to challenge the other guy’s understanding of the process.
 A surprising number of design decisions are made with no attention to process.

 Standalone product portals are just one example, where the F&I manager has to break his flow for a one-off activity and some extra keypunching.
 By the way, pretty much every downstream system must have a DMS interface.

 Among experienced designers, two techniques are successful.
 One is to have a thorough understanding of the process.
 Does he print the menu first, or the finance contract?
 The big DSPs have people who study this all day long, on videotape.

 The other technique is to design your software to work with more than one process – nonspecific, or “agnostic” in the vernacular.
 This is not an excuse to duck process decisions.
 On the contrary, you have to choose specific decisions not to make, and then design for various uses.

 For example, MenuVantage can read an existing deal from the DMS, or create a fresh one and insert it.
 It takes extra programming to support both processes, but it overcomes a likely objection from the dealer.

 I have just published a white paper on DSP integration for F&I providers.
 This builds on an observation I made while working at GMAC Insurance last winter.
 Rather than struggle with a DMS interface, providers should develop their own web services – and let the various point-of-sale systems come to them.
 This is much more efficient, and good SOA practice besides.
 Click here to download the paper, or visit the Virag Consulting web site.